rettiwt-api

 });

-// Creating a new FetcherService instance
+// Creating a new FetcherService instance using the config

-const fetcher = new FetcherService({ apiKey: API_KEY });
+const fetcher = new FetcherService(config);

 // Fetching the details of the given user